-In step 7, you created a script block which gets details of each module available in a given remoting endpoint.
+In step 7, you created a script block which gets the details of each module available in a given remoting endpoint.
 This step produces no output.
-In step 8, run the script block in a PowerShell 7.1 remoting endpoint to discover the commands available, which looks like this:
+In step 8, you run the script block in a PowerShell 7.1 remoting endpoint to discover the commands available, which looks like this: